top of page

 By this point, a small crowd had gathered to watch.
 One man pointed a little upstream.
 The depth appeared the same and the current perhaps slightly stronger, but it was shorter to a sandbar in the middle of the river.

 I decided to give it a shot, powered in, got half-way across, and stalled out waist deep in water.
 I pushed to the sandbar, dried the spark plugs and caps and crossed my fingers.
 Thankfully, “Little Red” fired and I motioned Astried to come across.
-Her bike was taller, but it stalled mid way and I waded in to help push.
-Her bike fired after drying and we motored through the second section.
-Soon we were back on dirt road in the middle of nowhere.
+Her bike was taller, but it stalled mid-way, and I waded in to help push.
+Her bike fired after drying, and we motored through the second section.
+Soon, we were back on a dirt road in the middle of nowhere.

 The trail became surprisingly good for the next 30km, barring the usual array of potholes and ravines.
 There were several junctions where we had to make decisions.
 The GPS, paper map and Google Maps (when there was signal) frequently failed to correlate.